jaskiratvig/golang-restapi-dynamodb-serverless/aws-golang-http-get-post/README.md

 ## Serverless

-One addition to the helloWorld project is the serverless.yaml file, which is responsible for deploying Amazon API Gateway and creates the DynamoDB tables as Infrastructure as Code.
+The serverless.yaml file is responsible for deploying Amazon API Gateway and creates the DynamoDB tables via Infrastructure as Code.

 ## AWS Parameter Store